-During last night’s Greek Council meeting, council representatives, presidents of Greek organizations and executive board members were informed by Katey Bignall of her departure from Augustana College at the end of the 2017 academic year.
+On Monday’s Greek Council meeting, representatives, presidents of Greek organizations and executive board members were informed by Katey Bignall of her departure from Augustana College at the end of the 2017 academic year.

-Bignall told those in the meeting how her own personal values did not match those of administration, and made the decision to leave through her own accord.
-She will continue to fulfill her duties until the end of the 2017 spring term, with Ken Brill, director of Student Life and Leadership, taking on her role temporarily.
+Bignall told those in the meeting that her own personal values did not match those of administration, and the decision to leave was of her own accord.
+She will continue to fulfill her duties until the end of the 2017 spring term.
+Ken Brill, the Director of Student Life and Leadership, will be taking on her responsibilities temporarily.

-The council was also informed along with her departure, how the position of greek life director will be terminated “due to budget cuts”, according to members of the council, and will not be replaced.
+The council was also informed along with her departure that the position of Greek life director will be terminated “due to budget cuts,” according to members of the council, and will not be replaced.

-President of the council Franco Sposito was informed a month in advance of Bignall’s decision, as the president and the director of greek life hold close relations.
-He served as a facilitator answering people’s question during the meeting, but not much guidance was given to him on handling the situation.
+President of the council, Franco Sposito, was informed a month in advance of Bignall’s decision.
+He served as a facilitator answering people’s questions during the meeting, but not much guidance was given to him on handling the situation.

-The council serves as the liaison to the 14 sororities and fraternities on campus, with 14 different chairs responsible for the representation of the groups.
-It also handles advising and events such as tailgates, the new member process and the recruitment in the Spring.
+The council serves as the liaison to the 14 Greek groups on campus, with 14 different chairs responsible for the representation of the groups.
+It also handles advising and events such as tailgates, the new member process and recruitment in the spring.

-Sposito said the relationship he had with Bignall was essential, with the president making sure the council runs smoothly and hers assuring the stability of Greek Life as a whole.
-Without the partnership, Sposito believes the responsibility will fall heavily on the president and the council, which is a lot to fall on the students.
+Sposito said the relationship he had with Katey was essential, with the president making sure the council runs smoothly and the director assuring the stability of Greek Life as a whole.
+Without the partnership, Sposito believes the responsibility will fall heavily on the president and the council, which is a big responsibility for the students to undertake.

-Public relations and technology chair of the council Montserrat Ricossa shared her concerns over the decision made with Bignall shortly after the meeting.
+Public relations and technology chair of the council, Montserrat Ricossa, shared her reflections over the decision made with Bignall shortly after the meeting.

 As of this year, over 40 percent of the student population is involved in Greek Life at Augustana, and the system has been around for more than 100 years.

-Ricossa understands how the director of greek life made tough decisions towards the greek organizations at times, but sees them as necessary for that position to establish order and communication with the rest of the campus community.
+Ricossa understands how the director of Greek life made tough decisions regarding Greek organizations at times, but sees those decisions as necessary for that position to establish order and communication with the rest of the campus community.